digipres/publications/ipres/ipres-2008/papers/updating-daitss-transitioning-to-a-web-service-architecture.md

   of existing tools, services, and registries; and revising the internal data model to be more conformant with the PREMIS data.'
 creators:
-- Fischer, Randall
+- Randall Fischer
-- Lazzarino, Franco
+- Franco Lazzarino
-- Chou, Carol
+- Carol Chou
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:294162/download
 grand_parent: iPRES